s-rostami/10-AWS-Lambda-SAM-Node-Server/README.md

 The main intention of the example is to create a service with AWS API gateway and lambda and use postman to post data into the revelent dynamodb table.

+AWS cognito is also defined for authentication where postman first need to get required authentication token and then send the post request.